-Language Policy

-of Stellenbosch University
+Language Policy of Stellenbosch University

-Reference number of this document HEMIS classification CX Purpose To formulate a policy to guide the use of language at Stellenbosch University Type of document Policy document Accessibility General (external and internal) Date of implementation 1 January 2017 or as soon as possible thereafter Date/frequency of revision The Policy lapses after five years.
+Purpose To formulate a policy to guide the use of language at Stellenbosch University Type of document Policy document Accessibility General (external and internal) Date of implementation 1 January 2017 or as soon as possible thereafter Date/frequency of revision The Policy lapses after five years.
 The Policy must be reviewed during its fifth year of operation.
 It may be reviewed earlier, or more than once during its period of operation, if the owner of the Policy considers it necessary.
-Date of approval of previous Policy 22 November 2014 Owner of this Policy Vice-Rector: Learning and Teaching Institutional functionary (curator) responsible for this Policy Senior Director: Learning and Teaching Enhancement Date of approval Approved by Stellenbosch University Council Keywords institutional communication, language, languages of learning and teaching, language planning, multilingualism, policy
+Date of approval of previous Policy 22 November 2014 Owner of this Policy Vice-Rector: Learning and Teaching Institutional functionary (curator) responsible for this Policy Senior Director: Learning and Teaching Enhancement Date of approval 22 June 2016 Approved by Stellenbosch University Council Keywords institutional communication, language, languages of learning and teaching, language planning, multilingualism, policy